Tullamarine International Airport in Melbourne in Australia

 The airport manages the air traffic through their competent air traffic control room, technologically advanced systems and two asphalt runways.
 Runway 09/27 is 2 286 meters in length, while runway 16/34 is approximately 3 657 meters in length.

-Transport to the airport or from the airport to Melbourne is available in the form of busses, taxis and rental cars.
+Transport to the Melbourne Tullamarine International Airport or from the airport to Melbourne is available in the form of buses, taxis and rental cars.
 Rental car companies are located at the airport for convenience and there is also a large parking area for those who decide to drive.
-Facilities that are available to passengers within the terminals include medical facilities, banking, foreign exchange services, hotels, disability-friendly restrooms, terminals, parking area and drop off and pick up zones, snack bars, news stands, book stores, gift shops, restaurants, bars and jewelry stores.
+Facilities that are available to passengers within the terminals include medical facilities, banking, foreign exchange services, hotels, disability-friendly estrooms, terminals, parking area and drop off and pick up zones, snack bars, news stands, book stores, gift shops, restaurants, bars and jewelry stores.